dedunu/tech/_posts/2015-05-18-increase-memory-and-cpus-on-vagrant.md

 ---
 layout: post
-title: Increase memory and CPUs on Vagrant Virtual Machines
+title: "Increase memory and CPUs on Vagrant Virtual Machines"
 ---

 Last post I showed how to create multiple nodes in a single Vagrant project.
 Usually "`ubuntu/trusty64`" box comes with 500MB.
 For some developers need more RAM, more CPUs.
 From this post, I'm going to show how to increase the memory and number of CPUs in a vagrant project.
 Run below commands: